 Background

-of the event, a decision was taken to form the Selsey Dementia Action Alliance,
+taken to form the Selsey Dementia Action Alliance,

-which is now registered with
+registered with the

 The Selsey Dementia Action Alliance is part of Forget-Me-Not, a project to create and sustain Selsey as a truly dementia-friendly community.